 In the first instance, organisations should refer to their organisational policies for guidance on conflict of interest and management of misconduct policy.

-The principles of natural justice require that a person handling a misconduct complaint must act in good faith and without bias.
+The principles of natural justice require that a person handling a misconduct report must act in good faith and without bias.
 It is important to ensure there is no reasonable perception of bias or a conflict of interest that could prejudice the final decision.
-This could arise where the person handling the complaint has a vested interest, a prior involvement in a matter or a personal relationship with either the complainant or respondent.
+This could arise where the person handling the report has a vested interest, a prior involvement in a matter or a personal relationship with either the person who has made a report or respondent.

 In the first instance, organisations should refer to their organisational policy on management of misconduct which may provide guidance on victimisation.

-Employers have a responsibility to ensure that employees are not victimised or treated unfairly because they have made a complaint of sexual harassment or have participated in a complaint process (such as a witness).
+Employers have a responsibility to ensure that employees are not victimised or treated unfairly because they have made a report of sexual harassment or have participated in a reporting process (such as a witness).